Colorado-State-University-CMB/CM515-course-2024/modules/02_RStudio/06_ImportExport.md

 :heavy_exclamation_mark: PC tip: If you don't see your path in the Explorer, follow [these directions](https://pureinfotech.com/show-full-path-file-explorer-windows-10/)

-❗**EXERCISE** Setting the working directory
+## Setting the working directory

-To import a file, we need to set R's working directory to match the directory where our file lives.
+❗**EXERCISE** We need to set R's working directory to match the directory where our file lives.

   * ➡️ Go to the **Files** Panel of RStudio.
   * ➡️ Navigate to the location containing the downloaded dataset (may take some sleuthing)